 Those seed catalogs, let me tell you.
 They’re like the Toys R Us Christmas Catalog to a child.
-Last year I succumbed to trying too many new crops, and in hindsight I wasted valuable garden space on some of those new ideas.
+One year I succumbed to trying too many new crops, and in hindsight I wasted valuable garden space on some of those new ideas.
 I always want to try new things, but I let myself get carried away.

 Because the realism of what worked and what didn’t is fresh on my mind, I can plan the bulk of my garden for what I will truly want out of my garden, and any remaining space I can use for fun.

 I also have a realistic view of what I can keep up with.
 In the spring it’s tempting to want to expand the garden when the weeds aren’t growing.
 It’s easy to get in over our heads.
 But in the fall we understand what’s doable and what isn’t.
 When our gardens fit our capacity to manage them, they’re more likely to be successful, and we’re less likely to burn out.

 Since your mind is fresh with this season’s hits and misses, it’s the perfect time to start jotting down what worked and what didn’t.
 I created a chart to allow me to begin to plan next season’s garden and I want to pass it on to you.
 It has a chart for each crop and allows you to work through how many plants you’ll need, when you should plant, location ideas, and other notes from the season.
 Here is how I used this chart for planning next year’s onion and potato crops.

 To print your copy, click here to download this chart (pdf) now!